exdx/gtumbler/README.md

 # gtumbler

-gtumbler is a JobCoin mixer written in Go.
+gtumbler is a JobCoin mixer written as part of the interview process for Gemini.
+Total time spent: 10 hours.

 ## Structure